fanqingsong/canvas-with-langgraph-python/README.md

   - [bun](https://bun.sh/)
 - OpenAI API Key (for the LangGraph agent)

-> **Note:** This repository ignores lock files (package-lock.json, yarn.lock, pnpm-lock.yaml, bun.lockb) to avoid conflicts between different package managers.
+> **Note:** This repository ignores lock files (package-lock.json, yarn.lock, pnpm-lock.yaml, bun.lock) to avoid conflicts between different package managers.
 Each developer should generate their own lock file using their preferred package manager.
 After that, make sure to delete it from the .gitignore.

 ## Getting Started